isthatcentered/errors-workshop/README.md

 - [/] If sending the email fails, cancel the operation, we favour mail over text
 - [/] If sending the text fails, cancel the operation
 - [/] If the prospect has no contact (no email or sms), we should flag him for review
-- [ ] Our api is not really user friendly, we always return a 500, some errors should have a friendly error message
+- [/] Our api is not really user friendly, we always return a 500, some errors should have a friendly error message
-     - [ ]Sometimes the operator enters a wrong Prospect id so the prospect is not found when sending the mail
+     - [/]Sometimes the operator enters a wrong Prospect id so the prospect is not found when sending the mail
-     - [ ]If sending the email failed, we should prompt them to try again in a while
+     - [/]If sending the email failed, we should prompt them to try again in a while
-     - [ ]If the user has no contact they should be warned that the user has been flagged for review
+     - [/]If the user has no contact they should be warned that the user has been flagged for review
-     - [ ]500 is fine otherwise
+     - [/]500 is fine otherwise
-- [ ] Also, the api should provide user friendly messages, if we have no contact for a prospect, our operator should be warned.
 - [ ] A prospect might now be blacklisted:
       - [ ] Would you program know about it ?
       - [ ] What response will the caller get and does it feel right ?